AHRQ-CDS/AHRQ-CDS-Connect-PAIN-MANAGEMENT-SUMMARY/README.md

 ## About

-The Pain Management Summary SMART on FHIR application was developed to support the pilot of the CDS artifact, “Factors to Consider in Managing Chronic Pain: A Pain Management Summary.”
+The Pain Management Summary SMART on FHIR application was developed to support the pilot of the CDS artifact, [Factors to Consider in Managing Chronic Pain: A Pain Management Summary](https://cds.ahrq.gov/cdsconnect/artifact/factors-consider-managing-chronic-pain-pain-management-summary).
 This artifact presents a variety of key "factors" for clinicians to consider when assessing the history of a patient's chronic pain.
 These factors include subjective and objective findings, along with recorded treatments and interventions to inform shared decision making on treatments moving forward.

 The Pain Management Summary SMART on FHIR application was piloted during Summer 2018.
 Local modifications and development were needed to fully support this application in the pilot environment.
 For example, custom development was needed to expose pain assessments via the FHIR API.
 See the pilot reports for more information.